kubestellar/kubestellar/space-framework/docs/space-framework.md

 # Space Framework

 ## Terminology
 **Physical Space**, **pSpace** An entity that behaves like a Kubernetes kube-apiserver (including the persistent storage behind it) and the subset of controllers in the kube-controller-manager that are concerned with API machinery generalities (without the management of containerized workloads).
-A kcp logical cluster is an example.
+A KubeFlex logical cluster is an example.
 A regular Kubernetes cluster is another example.

 **Space Object**, **Space** - A kind of Kubernetes API object that _represents_ a pSpace.
 Its "kind" is `Space`, we sometimes include the "object" part when writing specifically about the API objects to clearly distinguish them from what they represent.

 **Space Provider** - A Thing that manages the life cycle of multiple pSpaces.
 This includes at minimal create/delete/List operations on pSpaces.
-KIND is an example for Space Provider (that manages KIND clusters), KCP is another example - KCP manages KCP's workspaces.
+KIND is an example for Space Provider (that manages KIND clusters), KubeFlex is another example - KubeFlex manages KubeFlex ControlPlanes.

 ## High level architecture  & Main components
 ![SF overall view](images/SF-All.drawio.svg "SF overall view")